StevenBlack/vocab/million-dollar-words.md

 ### patina
-The outermost layer of a metal surface, most particu- larly the filmy green layer that forms on bronze or copper after oxidation that is thought to add beauty.
+The outermost layer of a metal surface, most particularly the filmy green layer that forms on bronze or copper after oxidation that is thought to add beauty.
 You could be figurative and use it to describe a person's manner and appearance.
 It's pronounced PAT-JH-NUH.
 Also patine, pronounced PAH-TEEN.

 ### patois